NFOK14031U Thematic Course in Food Innovation and Health

 in a scientific approach to small-scale food production and topics

-related to open innovation, business models and value capturing.
-In
+related to open innovation, business models, value proposition

-pitching and consumer tests of actual food products.
+teams with development, pitching and consumer tests of food

-This latter part is based on challenges from enterprises or
+products.
+This latter part is based on challenges posed by

-Reading and practical experience with classic and new tools and techniques in the production of food and meals in a gastronomic context.
+Reading and practical experience with classic and new tools and techniques in the production of food and meals in kitchen-scale.

-The scientific focus is application of gastronomic preparation methods, and the effect of these methods on the physical, chemical and sensory conditions of food with regard to creating aesthetic, palatable and healthy foods.
+The scientific focus is application of modern preparation and processing methods, and the effect of these methods on the physical, chemical and sensory properties of food with regard to creating aesthetic, palatable, sustainalbe, and healthy foods.
 A focus on understanding successful food companies’ business models and open innovation strategies is applied.

 - Real business cases with development of new food products.